 These kind of negative commentors come out of nowhere and can trash a reputation.
 Everyone expects a few negative comments online, but hundreds of negative comments mean fewer purchases and fewer profits.

 In this case, sometimes you simply have to get those negative comments erased.
-Brand.com reviews how to remove negative comments and re-adjust your search results so the positive reviews appear at the top of searches.
+Brand.com shows how to remove negative comments and re-adjust your search results so the positive reviews appear at the top of searches.

 When should you use a professional reputation company?
 When you have a spate of bad reviews for no good reason — or when you have a spate of bad reviews for a very good reason.